TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/8-Back-in-the-controller.rst

 the Fluid template, let's take a look at the abbreviations and simplifications Extbase offers at this point.

-* First of all there is the method `initializeAction()`, which is called before every action if defined in your controller.
+* First of all, there is the method `initializeAction()`, which is called before every action, if defined in your controller.

-* Secondly you can define methods for the initialization of single actions.
+* Secondly, you can define methods for the initialization of single actions.
 These methods follow a specific naming convention: `initialize` + `actionMethodName`

 The following example explains this mechanism: